DanAncona/2063-agenda/README.md

 But it does have a little policy in it, and enough people have been [talking about creating policy with version control](http://blog.ted.com/further-reading-in-github/ "Clay Shirky's TED Talk"), so let's give it a try.
 What better place to practice than with fictional (for now!) policy.
 I tried to write the book so that whatever gets proposed here is more or less orthogonal to the storyline, so there are really no limits on what can be proposed here.

-Right now all that's here is this readme and the summary file, which really is enough for the book.
+Right now all that's here is this readme, the summary file (which really is enough for the book) and a file for collecting all the details.
 I would love to see this become more detailed over time, so if you'd like to add a file with ideas, details or notes on any specific topic, please do so.

 Initial ideas here are based on contributions from myself, Isaiah J. Poole, Anat Shenker-Osorio and Ryan Clayton.
 If you'd like to contribute and you're familiar with github, I look forward to your pull requests!
 If you'd like to contribute and aren't familiar with github, the documentation on the site is terribly helpful.
 If you have any questions about this or anything else, please don't hesitate to drop me an email at dfa2063@gmail.com.